glasgowhackerspace/policies/health_and_safety/hazardous_substances.rst

 Hazardous Substances
 ====================

-Any person who introduces, or manufactures, a source of hazard in the Hacklab has a duty towards the control of the hazard and the eventual safe disposal of the material.
+Any person who introduces, or manufactures, a source of hazard in the Hackerspace has a duty towards the control of the hazard and the eventual safe disposal of the material.
 Accurate records must be maintained.